Konamiman/Nextor/docs/Nextor 3.0 What's New.md

 * New internal command `MEM`: displays a compact memory mapper listing that fits in 32 columns.

-* New internal command `SHELLRAM`: allows to free the RAM segment that the interpreter normally allocates for the command history and the aliases, for users who need every RAM segment they can get.
+* New internal command `SHELLRAM`: allows freeing the RAM segment that the interpreter normally allocates for the command history and the aliases, for users who need every RAM segment they can get.

 * The `FORMAT` command now works for drives mapped to floppy disk devices handled by Nextor drivers (`COMMAND2.COM` can only format drives controlled by legacy MSX-DOS drivers), and gains a new `/Q` switch that performs a quick format: only the allocation table and the root directory are cleared.